XorTroll/Goldleaf/README.md

   - Features:

-    - Basic file operations: create, delete, copy, rename, view as hexadecimal/text, get size, etc.
+    - File operations: create, delete, copy, rename, view as hex/text, get size, etc.

-    - Basic directory operations: create, delete, copy, rename, (un)set archive bit, get full size, etc.
+    - Directory operations: create, delete, copy, rename, (un)set archive bit, get full size, install all NSPs inside, etc.

-    - Install NSP packages of applications/games, updates, add-on-content/DLC, etc. (**Note: use this carefully, and make sure you know what you're doing!**)
+    - Install NSPs of games, updates, DLC, etc. (**use this carefully, and make sure you know what you're doing!**)

-    - Launch other NRO homebrews and mount their RomFs (option mentioned above)
+    - Launch other NRO homebrews and mount their RomFs (as mentioned above)

     - Execute .bin files as RCM payloads (reboot with them)

-    - Set JPG/JPEG files as user icons (**Note: use this carefully, and make sure you know what you're doing!**)
+    - Set JPG/JPEG files as user icons (**use this very carefully, and make sure you know what you're doing!**)

+    - Preview of NACP files (the ones automatically exported by Goldleaf, and so on)

-    - // TODO: more
+    -

-- **Content manager**: an easy-to-use but fully featured content manager:
+- **Game/update/DLC browser**: an easy-to-use but fully featured content manager:

-  - Basic content (program, update, DLC, etc.) operations:
+  - Per title:

+    - View general information (occupied size, play stats, launch flags and so on)

+    - Mount savedata to navigate it (check the **Content explorer** above)

+  - Content operations (for each title content: base game, update or DLCs):

-    - View content information (ID, size, version, play stats...)
+    - View information (ID, contents, version, ticket...)

     - Uninstall/completely remove the content (won't remove savedata)

-    - Export existing contents to a NSP package
+    - Export content to NSP

-    - Mount savedata to navigate it (check the **Content explorer** above)

-    - Remove ticket if present (**Note: use this carefully, and make sure you know what you're doing!**)
+    - Remove ticket, if present (**use this carefully, and make sure you know what you're doing!**)

     - Reset launch version (useful to be able to play a base game after an update has been removed)

-    > Note: some of this operations are not available with system or gamecard contents.
+    > Note: some of these are only (obviously) available for games with contents

-  - Check unused tickets, and remove them (**Note: use this carefully, and make sure you know what you're doing!**)
+- **Ticket browser** Check tickets, and optionally remove unused ones (**use this carefully, and make sure you know what you're doing!**)

 - **Web browser**: makes use of the console's web applet: